nshiffer/rootworksample/README.md

 Expected_output: folder that contains expected output for the test cases

+## Testing

+Testing was completed

 ## Future improvements

-- If in the future more statistics were needed to be kept track of, I would use a pandas dataframe to store the data.
+-If in the future more statistics were needed to be kept track of, I would use a pandas dataframe to store the data.
 This would allow for easy calculations and manipulation with a larger data set.
 I did not use pandas in this work sample as this problem was simple enough to solve be creating a new object which allowed my more control.
 I also wanted to display my ability to create complete solutions to problems.

-- Adding a save file that holds the drivers and driver information from past runs of the program.
+-Adding a save file that holds the drivers and driver information from past runs of the program.
 This file can be loaded back into the program and drivers already in the system can be updated.